Muhab2001/celestial-bodies-db/README.md

 - populating all tables with data

 ## The Content of the Repo
-The dumped file from using the `psql` CLI tool commands to meet the above requirements
+The dumped file from using the `psql` and `pg_dump` CLI tool commands to meet the above requirements